bekk/bekk-christmas/post/react/flow-to-typescript.md

 ---
 Some background…

 We are 8 full time developers contributing to the code base.

+The app is broken up into packages 24 packages

 Bla bla bla

 ## The why